zhanglingfei/hello-world-ci-cd/README.md

 ### Implementation Steps:

 ### 1. Install Datadog Agent:
-   - Deploy the Datadog Agent as a DaemonSet in your GKE cluster.
+   - Deploy the Datadog Agent as a DaemonSet in GKE cluster.
    - Use Helm charts for easy deployment and management.

 ### 2. Configure Node.js APM:
-   - Install and configure the Datadog APM library in your Node.js application.
+   - Install and configure the Datadog APM library in Node.js application.
-   - Instrument your code to capture custom metrics and traces.
+   - Instrument code to capture custom metrics and traces.

 ### 3. Set up Log Collection:
    - Configure log collection for both container and application logs.